Overcoming Compassion Fatigue: Creative Self-Care Strategies

 Course #21-24 | 2018 | 35 pages | 15 posttest questions

-Professional Development Resources is an AOTA Approved Provider of continuing education (#3159).
-OT Content Focus - Domain of OT: Context and Environment; OT Process: Outcomes; Professional Issues.
-This program is offered for 0.2 CEU's.
-The assignment of AOTA CEU's does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
-Professional Development Resources is also approved by the Alabama State Board of Occupational Therapy, the Florida Board of OT Practice, and is CE Broker compliant (provider #50-1635, courses are reported within 1 week of completion).
+Professional Development Resources is an AOTA Approved Provider of professional development.
+Course provider ID# 3159.
+This distance learning-independent course is offered at 0.2 CEUs, intermediate level, OT service delivery and professional issues.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
+Professional Development Resources is also approved by the Alabama State Board of Occupational Therapy; the Arizona Board of Occupational Therapy Examiners; the Florida Board of Occupational Therapy Practice; the Georgia State Board of Occupational Therapy; and is CE Broker compliant (#50-1635) (all courses are reported within two business days of completion).
 Participant successfully completed the required assessment component for this activity.